naveen16/TerminalAssessment/README.md

 I used Node.js and Express to create the graphql server.
 For communicating with the database I used the NPM module `pg`.

-I hosted the server on Heroku: https://terminal-tokens.herokuapp.com/api
+I hosted the server on Heroku: <a href="https://terminal-tokens.herokuapp.com/api" target="_blank">https://terminal-tokens.herokuapp.com/api</a>

 ## 2- Any considerations you had for CPU, memory or storage